 The island was taken out into International Waters where it was declared a new nation.
 This new nation – Nowhereisland – was towed behind a tug around the South West coast of England during the 2012 Olympic Games.

-At the end of Nowhereisland's journey, in September 2012, the island was broken up and distributed amongst the 23,003 people from 135 countries signed up as "citizens of Nowhereisland".
-As a final gesture, a small piece of the island was sent to the edge of space, where some particles of rock from the island will remain forever in the upper-stratosphere.
+At the end of Nowhereisland's journey, in September 2012, the island was broken up and distributed amongst the 23,003 people from 135 countries who had signed up as "citizens of Nowhereisland".
+As a final gesture, a small piece of the island was sent to the edge of space where some particles of rock from the island will remain forever in the upper-stratosphere.

 A precarious encampment was built on the outside a 13th floor window of the iconic Grand Burstin Hotel overlooking the town, harbour and the channel across to France.
 A single occupant maintains a watch over everything seen below for the nine week duration of the exhibition.
 A parasitic building quoting a ship’s crow’s nest and the 1970’s rooftop protests of Strangeways prison and Greenpeace actions.
 An hourly log of visible events was kept at www.vigil.org.uk.

 Based on Arts and Architecture magazine's experiments in American residential architecture during the 50's and 60's.
 Case Study is a slice of 1:1 scale architecture with an etched glass façade obscuring an interior with a desert view beyond.
 As with the Etched Glass works, the image takes on a very real dramatic three-dimensional appearance, which contrasts with the sculptural rear and side views of the work.